-1. Balmonds Scalp Oil (made with tea tree, nettle, rosemary and borage) is a great antimicrobial rescue oil; it can be used as a topical rescue oil on areas of seborrheic dermatitis around the nose, eyebrows, hairline and on the scalp.
+1. Balmonds Scalp Oil (made with tea tree, nettle, rosemary and borage) is a great antimicrobial rescue oil; it can be used as a topical rescue oil on areas of skin prone to seborrheic dermatitis around the nose, eyebrows, hairline and on the scalp.

 How to use: apply a few drops to affected skin in the morning and evening.

-2. Skin Salvation can be used as a daily anti-inflammatory emollient.
+2. Skin Salvation can be used as a daily emollient.
 The hemp and beeswax formula works really well to keep flaky skin soft and smooth, and is generally much better tolerated on sore skin than water-based creams which can sting.
-Skin Salvation also includes herbal anti-inflammatories to reduce swelling and curb the itch.

 How to use: apply the balm at least once a day.